SlowBA: An efficiency backdoor attack towards VLM-based GUI agents: Methodology

 In this part, the triggered dataset $\mathcal{D}_{tr}^{R}=\{(x \oplus t,\ q)|(x, q)\in\mathcal{D}\}$ ($\mathcal{D}_{tr}^{R} \cap D^{S}_{tr} = \emptyset$) and clean dataset is concatenated together for training.
 For better RL optimizing, an effective reward-level design is crucial~\cite{zhou2025reinforced}.
 Therefore, we introduce a special reward function $r(y)$ of a certain response $y$ to \( (x, q)\) or \( (x \oplus t, q)\):

-Here, \( r(y)\in [0,1] \); \( len(.) \) is the sequence length calculating function and \(l_{max}\) denotes of max sequence length, which is set to 8192. $\alpha, \beta$ are hyperparameters, setting to 2 and $\frac{1}{8}$ empirically.
-Ablations on these hyperparameters are in Appendix~\ref{appendix:reward_hyp}.
+Here, \( r(y)\in [0,1] \); \( len(.) \) is the sequence length calculating function and \(l_{max}\) denotes of max sequence length, which is set to 8192. $\alpha, \beta$ are both hyperparameters, setting to 2 and $\frac{1}{8}$ empirically.
+Ablations on these hyperparameters are in Table~\ref{tab:hyper_ablation} to show the stability of our design.
 We do not include accuracy rewards here, for this knowledge has been learned by models well.

 During optimization, GRPO~\cite{guo2025deepseek}-style RL, applied in many GUI agents~\cite{luo2025gui,shi2025mobilegui} is utilized.
 The model is updated through group-relative advantage estimation under KL constraints.
 We define the current model as $\pi_{\theta_{\text{old}}}$ and the updated model as $\pi_\theta$ in each optimization round.
 The relative advantage $A(y_i)$ and the optimization objective $\mathcal{L}_{RL}$ can be calculated by (for simplicity we do not distinguish $x$ and $x\oplus$ t in Eq.(\ref{eq:grpo})):